 My keto Amish broccoli salad allows you to serve a dish that requires no cooking.
 This, of course, is a great benefit not only because you’re getting more nutrition but there is no need to turn on the stove when the weather warms up.

 This broccoli cauliflower keto salad is loaded with flavor.
 Besides the crunch of both the raw broccoli and cauliflower, it has a sweet and creamy tangy dressing, just like traditional Amish broccoli salad.

 And because my salad has a generous amount of bacon, it’s no wonder it’s become a family favorite.

 Keto Broccoli Cauliflower Salad

-My recipe uses equal parts of mayonnaise and sour cream.
+My broccoli-cauliflower salad uses equal parts of mayonnaise and sour cream.
 The tanginess of the sour cream adds another level of flavor to my keto broccoli cauliflower salad.

-This keto-friendly salad has lots of flavor dimension.
+This keto-friendly salad has lots of flavor dimensions.
 The combination of smokey bacon with tangy vinegar and sweet creamy sour cream and mayo, well is perfection.

 I love how even people who don’t normally eat vegetables, including the kiddos, gobble up this salad.
 That’s because it’s that good.

 I wonder if they realize they are eating their veggies raw?

-I first introduced my cauliflower and broccoli keto salad during a church picnic it seemed like the perfect dish to share with a crowd.
+I first introduced my easy cauliflower and broccoli salad during a church picnic it seemed like the perfect dish to share with a crowd.